facebookarchive/cargo-guppy/tools/determinator/README.md

   rebuilt.

-The list of file changes can be obtained from a source control system such as Git. `Paths0`, available in this crate, can help.
+The list of file changes can be obtained from a source control system such as Git. `Paths0`, available in this crate, can help do this correctly.

-These simple rules may need to be customized for particular scenarios (e.g. if a special file in the root of the workspace changes, mark the entire workspace changed).
+These simple rules may need to be customized for particular scenarios (e.g. to ignore certain files).
 See the [Customizing behavior](#customizing-behavior) section below for more.

 ### Dependency changes